 You can find the stretching exercise also in the YouTube video below.
 Perform this exercise several times a day.

-Tennis elbow stretches exercise 3: Training the muscles of your lower arm
+Tennis elbow exercise 3: Training the muscles of your lower arm

-The purpose of the first tennis elbow treatment is to increase the strength of your lower arm muscles.
+The purpose of the this tennis elbow exercise is to increase the strength of your lower arm muscles.
 Due to the damage of your tendon and long period of inactivity of your elbow, the strength of your muscles is reduced.
 This increases the risk of reinjure during your recovery process.

 Also training your lower arm muscles supports the healing of the tendon, reducing recovery time.
 This is the final stage of your recovery process